UIDAI Official Specifications

 Aadhaar vs Passport Photo

-Good news: Aadhaar and Indian Passport photos share the same specifications.
+Good news: Aadhaar and Indian Passport photos share aligned core specifications.
 One photo works for both, which is useful if you want a single clean image for multiple documents and online forms.

 FeatureAadhaar CardIndian Passport